How to Split Rent When You Live With a Couple

 4. Pay Attention to Home Usage

 It’s not uncommon for specific roommates to use more space than others – and the opposite can be true.
-For example, you may spend a lot of time at work, so you rarely eat at home.
-If you’ve got a lot of clothes, you could do huge amounts of laundry, something that costs nearly $1.00 per load in energy and water.
+For example, you may spend a lot of time at work and rarely eat at home.
+If you’ve got a lot of clothes, you could do huge loads of laundry — a household chore you’ll pay more for in energy and water.
 Either way, not everyone uses the provided space equally.

-You can calculate rent based on square footage to find common ground.
+In this scenario, this is how to split rent with a couple.
+Calculate rent based on square footage to find common ground.
 If the couple tends to use up cabinet space or hog the living room, you can ask them to pay more.
-When we determine rent, we consider the idea that it’s everyone’s space.
-If people decide to inhabit more or less of that area, though, it’s reasonable to adjust costs accordingly.
+When determining rent, we consider the idea that it’s everyone’s space.
+However, if people decide to inhabit more or less of that area, it’s reasonable to adjust costs accordingly.

 Tips for Single Roommates Living With a Couple

 Splitting rent is one thing, but conflict might arise if the couple and their other roommates don’t set specific ground rules.
-Living arrangements rely on good communication and clarity.
-You can avoid uncomfortable discussions about rent splitting if you set good expectations from the start of the lease.
+There must be good communication and clarity for peaceful living arrangements.
+You can avoid uncomfortable discussions about rent splitting if you develop practical expectations from the start of the lease.

-For one, make sure it’s understood that common space in the apartment is for everybody.
+Make sure everyone understands that the common space in the apartment is for everybody.
 Decorations and furniture should be agreeable for everyone, not just the couple living together.

 Then, work out agreements for any shared expenses.
 Will your groceries be completely separate from theirs, or will you go in together on things like milk and eggs?
-Bill splitting apps can automate these decisions so you don’t feel like the couple is putting too much of a burden on your budget.
+Bill-splitting apps can automate these decisions so you don’t feel like the couple is burdening your budget too much.

-Ultimately, renting with a couple shouldn’t be too different from living with any other roommates.
-Work out your expectations early, communicate well, and the three of you can live in harmony.
+Ultimately, renting with a couple should be similar to living with other roommates.
+Work out your expectations early, communicate well, and the three of you can live harmoniously.

 Use These Tips to Split Rent With a Couple